Mike’s Club

 Mike's Club Summer Programs

 We are thrilled to offer a four-week summer camp for children, teens, and families coping with a significant death-related loss.
-During this program we will have pizza and several amazing vendors who will be joining us each week, including The Toe Jam Puppet Band, Joe's Crazzy Critters, Barn Babies, and the Kingston Recreation Department.
+During this program we will have pizza, amazing vendors, and fun-filled outdoor activities.
+While we are still in the planning stages for Camp 2024, in past years, we have had special visits from The Toe Jam Puppet Band, Joe's Crazzy Critters, Barn Babies, the Kingston Recreation Department, and more!
 Children will also have the opportunity to engage in expressive-arts activities focused on processing grief and loss.
 While the littles, middles, and teens participate in their groups we welcome parenting adults to participate in a peer-facilitated support group for those who have lost a partner or spouse.

 Parent Resources: